 Dorset - Rupert is a very small town located in the state of Vermont.
 With a population of 2,828 people and just one neighborhood, Dorset - Rupert is the 85th largest community in Vermont.
-Much of the housing stock in Dorset - Rupert was built prior to World War II, making it one of the older and more historic towns in the country.
+Dorset - Rupert has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dorset - Rupert is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dorset - Rupert is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Dorset - Rupert who work in sales jobs (20.10%), management occupations (15.24%), and healthcare (7.58%).

-Telecommuters are a relatively large percentage of the workforce: 17.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Dorset - Rupert telecommute to their jobs.
+Overall, about 17.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Dorset - Rupert is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dorset - Rupert’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.